Valaa-Technologies/valaa-vault/docs/SECURITY.md

 handling, including all gateway streaming nodes and the backend authorities.

-# 4.1 what is the aim of the attacker?
+# 4.1.
+What is the aim of the attacker?

 For partition behaviors the attack target is the specific behaviors that ValOS infrastructure allows that particular partition to make.